serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 # Filtering with Multiple Genre List

-Remember that when we had only one Genre per Movie, it was easy to quick filter, by adding a [QuickFilter] attribute to GenreId field.
+Remember that when we had just one Genre per Movie, it was easy to quick filter, by adding a [QuickFilter] attribute to GenreId field.

 Let's try to do similar in MovieColumns.cs: